tvirolai/marclojure/README.md

                        {:code "c", :data "Unesco 2-464"}]}]}
 ```

-Apart from parsing MARC data, the `marc-clojure.core` namespace provides some utility functions
+Apart from parsing MARC data, the `marclojure.core` namespace provides some utility functions
 for processing record sequences.
 Some examples (here the core namespace is loaded as `marc`, see above).

 ```clojure